chapel-lang/chapel/doc/rst/developer/bestPractices/git.rst

   Alternatively, navigate to your feature branch, and click the green icon next to the branch dropdown to "Compare, review, create a pull request".

   Next, put in a message to your reviewer about the purpose of your pull request and give the pull request a useful title.
 Your PR message will introduce the changes to reviewers and form the basis for the merge message.
-See `Final merge message`_ for recommendations on what that commit message should look like.
+See :ref:`Final merge message` for recommendations on what that commit message should look like.

   You will have to add "signed-off-by" in your commits to accept `Developer Certificate of Origin`_ (DCO)